top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in the Respiratory Clinic.
+You are a doctor working in the Respiratory Clinic.
 Your next patient is a 54-year-old gentleman called Richard Harrison - referred for shortness of breath.
 Please take a history and perform a relevant examination.

 Patient History: